cds-snc/gcds-docs/src/en/components/error-summary/use-case.md

 ---
-title: Error summary
+title: Error summary - Components
 layout: "layouts/component-documentation.njk"
 eleventyNavigation:
   key: errorsummaryEN
   title: Error summary
   locale: en
   parent: componentsEN
-  otherNames: Error overview
+  otherNames: error overview.
   description: A list of user errors on a page or in a flow.
   thumbnail:  /images/common/components/preview-error-summary.svg
   alt: This is an image of the component